 How does digital learning technology (DLT) impact student learning?

-Overall, the majority of students say that digital learning technology is extremely helpful in regard to their academic life, especially for class research and completing assignments.
+Overall, the majority of students say that digital learning technology highly helpful in regards to their academic life, especially for class research and completing assignments.

 - 60% of students reported that using digital learning technology has improved their grades.